mig8447/jQueryLifx/README.md

 # jqueryLifx
-A jQuery Library wrapping the LIFX SDK
+A jQuery Library wrapping the LIFX REST API